ehlesp/smallab-k8s-pve-guide/G024 - K3s cluster setup 07 ~ K3s node VM template setup.md

     > **Careful of NOT reducing the double dash ('`--`') to just one (`-`)**\
     > Only replace the `debiantpl` part with the new `k3snode` string.

 3. Next, you must find and change all the `debiantpl` strings present in the `/boot/grub/grub.cfg` file.
-Although first don't forget to make a backup:
+But before that, do not forget to make a backup of `grub.cfg`:

     ~~~sh
     $ sudo cp /boot/grub/grub.cfg /boot/grub/grub.cfg.orig